failathon/docker-softether/README.md

 # Docker image for SoftEther VPN

-Credit to cnf, this image is a fork from https://github.com/cnf/docker-softether
+Credit to cnf, this image is a fork from https://github.com/cnf/docker-softether, and to the SoftEther VPN project for providing an easy and extensible VPN platform for me to use :)

 Will deploy a fully functional [SoftEther VPN](https://www.softether.org) server as a docker image and is intended for deployment on Amazon Web Service's EC2 Container Service (ECS), but could be deployed anywhere.

 ![overview diagram](https://raw.githubusercontent.com/failathon/docker-softether/master/misc/overview.png)

 This project also lives in Docker hub as [failathon/softether](https://registry.hub.docker.com/u/failathon/softether/)

+Use the SoftEther VPN client from https://www.softether.org/5-download to connect to this service.

 ## Run in ECS